Mike Gordon President of Business Operations

 Stefanie Evans Senior Director, Program Development

-Stefanie Evans is in her 11th season with the Wolves and sixth as the director of program development.
+Stefanie Evans is in her 11th season with the Wolves and first as Senior Director of Program Development.

 She has earned the American Hockey League’s award for the Western Conference’s Top Group Sales Executive each of the last three seasons — and has finished among the top three each of the last five seasons.